-"Life Sliding" is a compelling read from beginning to end and clearly demonstrates S. L. Mauldin's original and exceptionally gifted storytelling talents.
-While very highly recommended for school and community library YA Fiction collections.."
+"A compelling read from beginning to end and clearly demonstrates S. L. Mauldin's original & exceptionally gifted storytelling talents."
 Midwest Book Review

 Inevitably, three people clash and collide, but when tragedy strikes, they come to an understanding regarding their differences.
 Becoming a young adult, Gavin faces a summer of harsh lessons in reality.
 Once he crosses the bridge from a self-inflicted prison to the road to freedom, Gavin and his new friends implement a strategy to stir up the social order when they return to school in the fall.